-Although the Texas Farm Animal Liability Act ("the Act" or "FALA") was enacted over 25 years ago, there has been a flurry of activity surrounding this statue in the past year.
-Practitioners and animal owners, alike, should be ware of this statute, understand how and when it may apply, and keep up to date on current changes.
+Although the Texas Farm Animal Liability Act was enacted over 25 years ago, there has been a flurry of activity surrounding this statue in the past two years.
+Practitioners and animal owners, alike, should be aware of this statute, understand how and when it may apply, and keep up to date on current changes.